 I tried every possible solution over the years to streamline my planning and design process, and it frustrated me to no end knowing that even the best planning tools on the market were not supporting my desire to be more, do more and live a more balanced life, let alone build a sustainable business.
 That frustration became the spark that would become Aisle Planner, and what started as a simple desire to make my own planning process easier and more enjoyable became a full blown obsession to help small business owners in the wedding industry who all seemed to share the same sentiment.

 I can’t help but be inspired by our customers and the small business owners in the wedding industry who are faced with the same very real challenges I was facing.
 Not a day goes by that someone doesn’t share with me their daily struggles, their frustrations, and their desire to find the perfect solution that will not only ease their workload, but also ease their mind.
+From finding the perfect Denver engagement rings maker to the frustrations of setting a menu when there are a dozen picky eaters on the guest list, I’ve heard almost all the wedding struggles there are from my clients.
 I’m inspired knowing that the planning, design and collaboration tools we’re working to build will empower them to make things happen so they can ultimately focus on what matters most in their lives.
+Obviously, our customers feel quite comfortable with us already, but we feel that we could do more to make them feel even more comfortable.
+We’ve seen that creating some business profile videos for your company can help clients get to know the people that work at the business.
+This can make them feel more welcome.
+Maybe we’ll look into that.

 What was your biggest obstacle and failure in going from idea to business?